 To prepare peanut butter and jelly sandwich the following steps MUST be taken in the following order (as shown in the picture):

 Spread some peanut butter on one slice of bread.
 Spread some strawberry jam on another slice of bread.
 Press two slices together, and pass the sandwich to Mary.
 Mary uses a knife to cut the sandwich in half.
-Mary will take a zip lock bag, and puts the sandwich in the bag.
+Mary takes a zip lock bag, and puts the sandwich in the bag.

 Second Sandwich: